Quick navigation:

 5. Measuring what matters: turning variations into revenue

-Once your AI food content calendar is running, the question becomes: are these variations leading to more orders, or just more likes?
-You don’t need a data team-just clarity on what each angle is supposed to do.
+Your AI food content calendar is running.
+Now the question is: are these variations leading to more orders?
+Or just more likes?
+You don’t need a data team.
+You just need clarity.
+Know what each angle is supposed to do.
+For restaurants exploring AI food photography for restaurants, this framework applies directly.

 Match angles to outcomes